 You are not messy, you just organize differently.

-GET THIS BOOK!
-I’m dying to hear what type of clutterbug you are!
+I’m dying for you to read the book and let me know what type of clutterbug you are!

 Peace to you right where you are.